kjrm/Geosocial_Platforms_as_Media_of_Urban_Policy_Mobility-WORKING_PAPER/study_2/README.md

-# Study 2: Geosocial Platform as Policy Implement
+# Study 2: Platform as policy implement
 # code
 This repository contains a python notebook with the code necessary to complete the study.